 The waitress served my shakshuka in a small, sizzling skillet, as is the custom with most of the local Israeli restaurants.
-I was surprised to find the eggs quite runny, just barely cooked.
-I prefer my eggs well-done, particularly when it comes to shakshuka.
-They were happy to accommodate my preference by cooking it a bit longer.
 This was some very tasty shakshuka (please excuse the cruddy photo, the lighting inside the restaurant was not great).
 I cleaned my skillet.
 After you’ve eaten the eggs, it’s customary to scoop up the remaining sauce with a piece of fluffy white bread.
 The bread at Dr. Shakshuka has a light, spongy consistency making it ideal for this purpose.
 Of course, if you’re watching your waistline, gluten intolerant, or serving for Passover, you can leave out the bread; the dish is also wonderful on its own.

 I can’t very well write a blog about shakshuka without sharing my own recipe!
 This is a basic, simple shakshuka spiced just the way I like it.
 For variety, different ingredients can be added to the tomato base—jalapenos, green chilies, parsley, red pepper flakes, or anything else that sounds tasty to you.
 I’ve even made shakshuka with a spinach/tomato base that turned out great.
 Use your imagination!
 It’s a healthy, delicious dish that is easy to make and easy on the wallet.
 It’s also dairy free (pareve) and kosher for Passover, which means you can enjoy it all year long!